spectrocloud/librarium/content/docs/00-release-notes.md

 ## Breaking Changes

-- To enhance the security of Edge deployments, a registration token created by the Tenant administrator is now required for pairing an Edge host with Palette.
+- To enhance the security of Edge deployments, a tenant [registration token](/clusters/edge/site-deployment/site-installation/create-registration-token) created by the Tenant administrator is now required for pairing an Edge host with Palette.
 However, you can continue to use the auto registration, QR code, and manual registration methods available today.
 Refer to the [Register Edge Host](/clusters/edge/site-deployment/site-installation/edge-host-registration) documentation to learn more about Edge registration methods.

 ### Features